Ninnyaa/simple-flask-app/README.md

 # Simple Flask App
 A simple Flask application for personal use.
-Contains information about Final Fantasy XIV.